JensLiebehenschel/AlgDat/FAQs.md

 - There was one main criterion: It should be a static view that discloses the steps of algorithms "at a glance".
 - Obviously, this is much easier for algorithms working with linear data structures than with graphs, for example.
   - For linear data structures we can use an additional dimension (e.g. the x axis) for visualization of the behavior over time.
+  - We also tried to find good visualization in the other cases.
 - All notebooks are stand-alone, i.e. can be used without the others.

 What is the history of this approach?